MS Program

 For information on general UCF graduate admissions requirements that apply to all prospective students, please visit the Admissions and Registration section of the Graduate Catalog and the Physics Master’s/Doctoral Handbook.
 Applicants must apply online.

 Information about admission to the Planetary Sciences track itself can be found in the Graduate Catalog’s pages about the Ph.D. and M.S. programs.
-There is information also on the Physics Department website.
+There is information also on the Physics Department website and in particular on the admissions page.

 Note that the statement of goals is particularly important.
 Applicants should identify one or more projects/areas they would be interested in pursuing as a potential dissertation topic, and discuss their specific project interests in their applications.
 It helps to also have contacted beforehand faculty or researchers who might advise them.
 Students can always change projects once in the program, provided that another project is available.
 More advice and suggestions about applying to our program can be found on our Jobs page.
 In particular, applicants should closely follow the application essay instructions on that page!
 We need detail about an applicant’s research experiences to fully evaluate your application.
 We will want to know: what did YOU do, what problems did you face, and how did you handle them?
 Applicants with no research experience in planetary science, geophysics, astronomy, or astrophysics are rarely, if ever, accepted.